coffeestainio/margara/README.md

 # margara

-Visual Validation CLI Tool
+Visual Validation CLI Tool for Manual Testers

 ## Description

-Margara helps engineers to quickly capture and validate the visual state of a webapp by comparing screenshots against different environments and browsers.
+Margara helps engineers quickly capture and validate the visual state of a webapp by comparing screenshots against different environments and browsers.

-(It uses playwright under the hood)
+### Pre-requisites

+Margara _uses playwright under the hood_ which means that you will require several tools to make it work:

+* NodeJs v12.19.0 or up
+* In order to capture screenshots for specific browsers you have to have them installed:
+  * Chrome _chromium_
+  * Firefox _firefox_
+  * Safari _webkit_

-# Getting Started
+## Getting Started

 ## Installation